mui/material-ui/docs/src/pages/careers/engineering-manager.md

 - Develop a great work environment.
 - Work directly with users and the engineering team to improve the product.
 - Improve our processes, e.g. the lifecycle of feature development from design through testing and release.

+For the right candidate:

+- Working with the Leadership to construct and execute a hiring plan to grow the engineering team on toolpad from one to multiple

 ## About you